sonyco-4u/MyPortfolio/README.md

 # Project Name

-- My Microverse Portfolio
+- My Portfolio

 > My Portfolio
-> This is a simple web develoment project for microverse created using simple HTML(Hyper text mark-up Language.) and CSS(Cascading Style Sheet) which is used for styling or decorating the webpage.
+> This is a simple web develoment project for my portfolio created using simple HTML(Hyper text mark-up Language.) and CSS(Cascading Style Sheet) which is used for styling or decorating the webpage.

 ## Built With